 TWAICB Director Sandy Sohcot says: “This past September (2014), we presented a 3-day training on The World As It Could Be Program curriculum for Prince George’s County Maryland Public Schools.
 Gloria Darlington, History Teacher and Social Studies Chair of Robert […]

+Watch the videos of the ceremony!
 You are cordially invited to the culminating presentation of our first class of participants in The World As It Could Be Is Within REACH.
-This program is our Rite of Passage, developed by the leadership of the REACH Ashland Youth […]
+This program is our Rite of Passage, developed by the […]

 It’s been very gratifying over the last several years to watch teacher John Nepomuceno and his students at Oakland’s Fremont High School explore the Universal Declaration of Human Rights and its implications in their daily lives.
 We appreciate their enthusiastic […]